1,000+ Opportunities

 State agencies will be eligible to compete for the grant by proposing an interdisciplinary, community-based program that combines proven and innovative countermeasures from the areas of engineering, high-visibility enforcement, communications, advocacy and policy.

-Based on current listing details, eligibility includes: State Highway Safety Offices in partnership with community-based organizations focusing on youth micromobility safety.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State Highway Safety Offices in partnership with community-based organizations focusing on youth micromobility safety.
+Confirm the full requirements in the official notice before applying.